optimalisatie/webworker-preload/README.md

 	console.error('preload failed',error);
 });

-// resource specific onload callback for script file window.preloadww(['/css/file1.css',['/js/scripts.js', function scriptLoaded(status) {
+// resource specific onload callback for script file, by providing an array as resource with at index 0 the URI and at index 1 the callback function window.preloadww(['/css/file1.css',['/js/scripts.js', function scriptLoaded(status) {
 	if (status === 'ok') {